AeroWidescreen/NFSUHDReflections/README.md

 - ForceEnableMirror : Rearview mirror will be visible for all camera views.
 Toggle in options menu.
 - RestoreSkybox : Adds the skybox to reflections.
 - DisableRoadReflection : Prevents the road reflection from appearing in other reflections.
+- VehicleReflectionBrightness : Controls the intensity of vehicle reflections.

 ## Extra Features
 - ExtendTunnelDistance : Allows the tunnel to render at a much farther distance.